 Flight Delayed Due To Bad Weather.
 Can I Claim Compensation?

-SkyRefund’s mission is to inform air passengers of their rights and to help them receive their compensation for a flight delay or cancellation.
-In this article we will:
+SkyRefund’s mission is to inform air passengers of their flight passenger rights and to help them receive their compensation for a flight delay or cancellation.
+To help you understand better when you can claim flight compensation we will:

 - go over instances of flight delays due to bad weather and discuss whether they present valid grounds for delay compensation;